What is an LVDT?

 Advantages of LVDT

-The LVDT design lends itself for easy modification to fulfill a whole range of different applications in both research and industry.
+The LVDT design lends itself for easy modification to fulfil a whole range of different applications in both research and industry.

 Some typical variations include:-